 Private Tree Protection Bylaw

-In 2016, the Town of Aurora Council approved a revised bylaw regarding the destruction of trees on private property and enacted the Private Tree Protection Bylaw, bylaw number 5850-16
+On May 24, 2016 the Town of Aurora Council approved a revised bylaw regarding the destruction of trees on private property and enacted the Private Tree Protection Bylaw, bylaw number 5850-16

 This bylaw regulates the cutting and injuring of trees within the Town of Aurora.
 It also helps preserve the valuable urban tree canopy now estimated to cover 28 per cent of the Town's overall land.